bgriffen/oldwebsite/_posts/2014-12-22-making-spotify-playlists-in-python-based-on-upcoming-local-bands.md

 # A Solution

-A short program which finds bands with upcoming shows in your area and loads them into Spotify, automatically.
+A short program which finds bands with upcoming shows in your area and loads them into a Spotify playlist, auto-magically.

 # The Data